 The net taxable income presumption is based on a percentage of the taxpayer’s annual net sales of mining products and is only applicable to the extent that more than 50% of the volume of minerals that are treated by the taxpayer comes from the taxpayer’s own mining operations.
 The percentages of annual net sales are as follows:

-(i) 4%, if the average price of a pound of copper during the taxable year does not exceed 305.29 U.S. cents;
+(i) 4%, if the average price of a pound of copper during the taxable year does not exceed 363.70 US cents;

-(ii) 6%, if the average price of a pound of copper during the taxable year exceeds 305.29 U.S. cents but does not exceed 323.85 U.S. cents;
+(ii) 6%, if the average price of a pound of copper during the taxable year exceeds 363.70 US cents but does not exceed 385.81 US cents;

-(iii) 10%, if the average price of a pound of copper during the taxable year exceeds 323.85 U.S. cents but does not exceed 370.09 U.S. cents;
+(iii) 10%, if the average price of a pound of copper during the taxable year exceeds 385.81 US cents but does not exceed 440.90 US cents;

-(iv) 15%, if the average price of a pound of copper during the taxable year exceeds 370.09 U.S. cents but does not exceed 416.42 U.S. cents; or
+(iv) 15%, if the average price of a pound of copper during the taxable year exceeds 440.90 US cents but does not exceed 496.10 US cents; or

-(v) 20%, if the average price of a pound of copper during the taxable year exceeds 416.42 U.S. cents.
+(v) 20%, if the average price of a pound of copper during the taxable year exceeds 496.10 US cents.

 The price of a pound of copper is the price of Chilean manufacturers as determined by the Chilean Copper Committee.
 The value of the monthly mining sales must be adjusted for inflation and the U.S. cent figures are updated before February 15 each year based on the previous year’s inflation rate in the United States.